redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 Workflow for a Per Tenant networks/routers environment

-*   Create external network and subnet (admin)
 *   For each tenant
-    -   Create a network/subnet/router (admin)
+    -   Create a network/subnet/router (admin user)
-    -   Add Security Groups rules for the tenant (tenant)
+    -   Add Security Groups rules for the tenant (tenant user)

 <!-- -->